Skip to main content

 }

-- Register a button event callback function
+• Register button event callback functions.

-- Handle button events
+• Handle button events.

-- Delete the button device instance
+• Delete the button device instance.

-Development Process
+Development process

-API Reference
+API description

 /**